 “We are producing much more knowledge than we can absorb.
-Scientific journals publish more than a million articles per year, so it is impossible to keep abreast of the literature in areas other than one’s research interests,” Helder Nakaya , principal investigator for the study, told.
+Scientific journals publish more than a million articles per year, so it is impossible to keep abreast of the literature in areas other than one’s research interests,” said Helder Nakaya , principal investigator for the study.

 Nakaya is a professor at the University of São Paulo’s School of Pharmaceutical Sciences (FCF-USP) in Brazil and a senior researcher at the Center for Research on Inflammatory Diseases (CRID), one of the Research, Innovation and Dissemination Centers (RIDCs ) funded by FAPESP.

 Drug development requires large amounts of time and money.
 Repurposing can be a vital shortcut because existing drugs have already passed the relevant safety tests.
 The usual approach is to study how drugs and diseases share molecular mechanisms.